stephcd/lesson-4/README.md

 # Exercises

-1. Add three household batteries to `load_75`, discharging at 10 kW, each using a 20 kW inverter.
+1. Add three household batteries to `load_75`, each using a 20 kW inverter, one charging at 10 kW, one idle, and one discharging at 10 kW.

 # More Information